WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/animations_transforms.md

 ### Animations

-Support for animations are mainly described in the [RCSS documentation](../rcss/animations_transitions_transforms.html).
+Support for animations are mainly described in the [CSS documentation](../css/animations_transitions_transforms.html).
 From C++, an animation can be started on an element by calling the following function.

 ```c++
 // Start an animation of the given property on this element.